-The new School Report Card is the face of Wisconsin's new accountability system.
-The report card rates a school's performance and assigns it one of five accountability ratings, based on an accountability score that provides a balanced look at school effectiveness.
+The report card is the face of Wisconsin's accountability system.
+The report card rates a district and school's performance and assigns it one of five accountability ratings, based on an accountability score that provides a balanced look at school effectiveness.
 The accountability index behind the score measures performance from multiple perspectives.
 These include student achievement, student growth, closing achievement gaps, and ensuring that students are on track to graduate ready for postsecondary success.
-The accountability index and the report card itself are designed not only to provide the public with vital information about their schools but also to give schools practical, constructive direction for investigating performance issues and designing effective school improvement strategies.
+The accountability index and the report card itself are designed not only to provide the public with vital information about their districts and schools but also to give districts and schools practical, constructive direction for investigating performance issues and designing effective improvement strategies.

-While this guide has emphasized an understanding of the School Report Card and the accountability index, Wisconsin's new accountability system also encompasses a strategy for delivering to schools the level of support they need to address performance issues.
-The overall goal of the accountability system is to help provide direction and support to Wisconsin schools so that all our students graduate college and career ready.
+While this guide has emphasized an understanding of the report card and the accountability index, Wisconsin's accountability system also encompasses a strategy for delivering to districts and schools the level of support they need to address performance issues.
+The overall goal of the accountability system is to help provide direction and support to Wisconsin districts and schools so that all our students graduate college and career ready.

-Appendix A. How a Weighted Average Priority Areas Score is Generated
+Appendix A. How a School's Weighted Average Priority Areas Score is Generated

-This table illustrates how Priority Areas and the components of Priority Areas are weighted to generate a school's weighted average Priority Areas score.
+This table illustrates how priority areas and the components of priority areas are weighted to generate a school's weighted average priority areas score.
 Three typical scenarios are shown to illustrate how the multiple indicators in the Accountability Index apply differently to different types of schools.
-(A "-" indicates that a Priority Area or a component does not apply.)
+(A "-" indicates that a priority area or a component does not apply.)

-Any fixed deductions resulting from not meeting Student Engagement goals (not reflected here) are taken from the weighted average Priority Areas score to arrive at the school's Overall Accountability Score.
+Any fixed deductions resulting from not meeting Student Engagement goals (not reflected here) are taken from the weighted average priority areas score to arrive at the school's Overall Accountability Score.

-Student Achievement Student Growth Closing Gaps On-Track and Postsecondary Readiness Reading Achievement Mathematics Achievement Reading Growth Mathematics Growth Reading Gaps Mathematics Gaps Graduation Gaps Attendance Graduation ACT Participation & Performance 3 rd Grade Reading 8 th Grade Mathematics Typical Elementary 25% 25% 25% 25% School 12.5% 12.5% 12.5% 12.5% 12.5% 12.5% - 20.0% - - 5.0% - Typical Middle School 25% 25% 25% 25% 12.5% 12.5% 12.5% 12.5% 12.5% 12.5% - 20.0% - - - 5.0% Typical High School 37.5% - 37.5% 25% 18.75% 18.75% - - 12.5% 12.5% 12.5% - 20.0% 5.0% - -
+Student Achievement Student Growth Closing Gaps On-Track and Postsecondary Readiness Reading Achievement Mathematics Achievement Reading Growth Mathematics Growth Reading Gaps Mathematics Gaps Graduation Gaps Attendance Graduation ACT Participation & Performance 3 rd Grade Reading 8 th Grade Mathematics Typical Elementary School 25% 25% 25% 25% 12.5% 12.5% 12.5% 12.5% 12.5% 12.5% - 20.0% - - 5.0% - Typical Middle 25% 25% 25% 25% School 12.5% 12.5% 12.5% 12.5% 12.5% 12.5% - 20.0% - - - 5.0% Typical High School 37.5% - 37.5% 25% 18.75% 18.75% - - 12.5% 12.5% 12.5% - 20.0% 5.0% - -